yussufbiyik/local-label-studio-image-uploader/README.md

 > Github Copilot built this page btw, i have little to no time for writing a readme for a simple project that I published just to use cloudflare pages.

+>  I should also mention that this project is only meant to be used privately, your tokens are not really that secure so please do not trust this app.

 ## Features

 - Drag and drop interface for uploading multiple images